 Most of Ginzburg’s attention is aimed at the Butterfly Boulevard which he sees as the heart of the plan.

-88″A boulevard encircling the Temple.
-From the Palace of the Commissioner, through Mount Zion, Safra square up to the Meaa Shearim border, Ma’ale HaZeitim and Mount of Olives totaling 8 km2.”
+“A boulevard encircling the Temple.
+From the Palace of the Commissioner, through Mount Zion, Safra squares up to the Meaa Shearim border, Ma’ale HaZeitim and Mount of Olives totaling 8 km2.”

 Butterfly Boulevard with the new Temple at the heart of it.

 This territory will be under the responsibility the of Temple Authority Committee which will operate parallel to the Municipality of Jerusalem and will be responsible for all that takes place in the Butterfly Boulevard.
-“The Temple will be located at a slightly lower location to its neighboring hilltops… Basically the Temple is located in a sort of natural amphitheater”.
+“The Temple will be located at a slightly lower location to its neighboring hilltops. (…) Basically, the Temple is located in a sort of natural amphitheater”, says Ginsburg.

-“All throughout the world it’s very rear to find a place on a hill where all its surrounding hills are higher while being at the same distance from the centre hill.
+“All throughout the world, it’s very rare to find a place on a hill where all its surrounding hills are higher while being at the same distance from the center hill.
 This creates a natural amphitheater.
 The only place that resembles this is Jerusalem’s Har Shila.
 The boulevard itself and its enormous surrounding hills would allow 10 million people to watch simultaneously what is happening outside the temple.
 The sacrifices of the Priests and its accompanied musical performances.”

 Heaven on earth

-“It common to hear in Torah that Jerusalem is the light to the nations.
+“It’s common to hear in Torah that Jerusalem is the light to the nations.
 This is what we want Jerusalem to be.
 A city that will host everyone who comes to visit.”
-Ginzburg sees in her the perfect city with perfect merger between nature and technology, holiness and spiritual inspiration with all of it coming together.
+Ginsburg sees in her the perfect city with a perfect merger between nature and technology, holiness, and spiritual inspiration with all of it coming together.

-“This feeling that will surround the future Jerusalem will be like a collective living room where everyone is responsible for its fulfillment, everyone is contributing for welfare and maintenance of the city.”
+“This feeling that will surround the future Jerusalem will be like a collective living room where everyone is responsible for its fulfillment, everyone is contributing to the welfare and maintenance of the city.”

-“Every person that get close to the outskirts of Jerusalem will feel the influence of the holiness.
-This wealth and fullness will instinctively create the need to contribute to the other – this is the holiness itself.”
+“Every person that gets close to the outskirts of Jerusalem will feel the influence of the holiness.
+This wealth and fullness will instinctively create the need to contribute to the other – this is the holiness itself”, says Ginsburg.

-“We therefore have to make sure that the holiness and the spirituality will have a material expression in the form of maximum comfort and abundance, to a point where everyone who will set foot in Jerusalem and will feel all this material goodness, will be intensely influenced by it and his awareness will change towards an awareness that will feel the special Godly holiness of Jerusalem, because of this site – the place of dwelling of God, The Temple.
+“We, therefore, have to make sure that the holiness and the spirituality will have a material expression in the form of maximum comfort and abundance, to a point where everyone who will set foot in Jerusalem and will feel all this material goodness, will be intensely influenced by it.
+His awareness will change towards an awareness that will feel the special Godly holiness of Jerusalem, because of this site – the place of dwelling of God, The Temple.